List of unnamed tropical cyclones: Eastern and Central North Pacific Ocean

-Western north Pacific Ocean
+Western North Pacific Ocean

-The official practice of tropical cyclone naming started in 1945 within the Western Pacific.
+The official practice of tropical cyclone naming started in 1945 within the western north Pacific.
 Due to differences in wind speed criteria between the Japan Meteorological Agency and the Joint Typhoon Warning Center, a system will sometimes be considered a tropical storm by the JTWC but only a depression by the JMA, or vice versa.
 This results in several apparent unnamed systems.
 Prior to 2000, the JTWC was responsible for tropical cyclone naming, with the JMA assuming responsibility for naming from 2000 and beyond.
-Due to this, "unnamed tropical cyclones" that met the JMA's tropical storm criteria but not those of the JTWC prior to 2000 are excluded.
-Likewise, "unnamed tropical cyclones" that met the JTWC's tropical storm criteria but not those of the JMA from 2000 and beyond are also excluded.
+Due to this, unnamed cyclones that met the JMA's tropical storm criteria but not those of the JTWC prior to 2000 are excluded.
+Likewise, systems that met the JTWC's tropical storm criteria but not those of the JMA from 2000 to present are also excluded.